 Drivers had the largest number of fall from elevation compensable claims (82%), followed distantly by material handlers (9%).
-Figure 34.
-Compensable Claims By Age Group

 Table 11.
-Most common fall from elevation by type and source combination of injuries in General Freight,Truckload, ranked by intervention priority.
+Most common fall from elevation by type and source combination of injuries in General Freight, Truckload, ranked by intervention priority.

 Description PIP Rank Fall from non-moving vehicle - exiting cab or trailer; fell off wheel or load.
 Fall from non-moving vehicle - e.g., while tarping load, fell off back of trailer, not while exiting 2 Fall from non-moving vehicle - e.g., slipped off tire, slipped off ramp fell to ground 3 Fall from ladder 4 Fall down stairs 5 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss =, Highest medical content of claims = are noted with these symbols, when available. the type ost = O,
+The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss =, Highest medical cost =, Highest count of claims = are noted with these symbols, when available.